cpilat97/fixFilepath/README.md

 The **main issue** above is if you don't save the printed out data_path, this doesn't become to reproducible later on.
 So be sure to copy & save the new/updated file path.

+So what this looks like is the following:

+![An image showing a code snippet of the above description.
+I'm writting a file path to the clipboard via clipr::write_clip, and then fixing it with the fix_filepath function, but also showing it's limits with reproducibility](/assets/images/using_file_func.png)

-The other option is to use the add-in tool.
+2. The other option is to use the add-in tool.
 In RStudio, on the top bar, go to "Addins", fixFilepath, and that will paste your corrected file path right in the RScript where your cursor is.
 You can also assign this to a short key to eliminate a few steps for you.